gregdbanks/MERN_Authentication/README.md

 Should see the react logo in browser if successful

 2. We are going to use bootstrap 4 in our project for ease, for more info [Click here](https://getbootstrap.com/docs/4.0/getting-started/introduction/).
-Replace index.html with code below.
+In your `public` folder replace `index.html` with code below.

 ```html
 <!DOCTYPE html>